SlackBuffer/blockchain-web/JavaScript/Asynchronous.md

 - Timers enable us to delay the execution of a piece of code by **at least** a certain number of milliseconds
     - A timer’s delay isn’t guaranteed
     - We’ll use this capability to break long-running tasks into smaller tasks that won’t clog the event loop, thereby stopping the browser from rendering, and in the process making our web applications slow and unresponsive
+- Because of the single-threaded nature of JavaScript, we can control only when the timer task is added to the queue, and not when it’s finally executed
 - Similarly to the event loop, **timers aren’t defined within JavaScript itself**; instead they’re provided by the **host environment**
 ### Timer execution within the event loop